yo6nam/RoLinkX-Dashboard/README.md

  3. After saving your first pair of SSID/Key using the Wi-Fi page

 # Notes
+1. On SA818_V5.x FW version (check with AT+VERSION command) the serial port will only work on a cold boot and stop responding after a reboot.
+A cause/fix remains to be determined.

-If you're on YO7GQZ's image, you need to fix something before attempting to install the dashboard
+2. If you're on YO7GQZ's image, you need to fix something before attempting to install the dashboard
 ```
 sudo chmod -R guo+rw /var/log/lighttpd
 ```